nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Output 2: `The goal '[EX] Exercise more' has been added.`\
 Output 3: `The goal '[FD] Become a vegetarian' has been added.`

-> 📃 If more than 8 numbers are used for the date, only the 1st 8 numbers will be treated as the date.
+> ⚠  If more than 8 numbers are used for the date, it will be rejected as an invalid command.

+<div style="page-break-after: always;"></div>

 ### 4.3 List all Goals: `list`
 Can't remember what goals you have?
 Use this command to list all goals that you have set.